menu

 Overview

 Sycamore is a tiny village located in the state of Ohio.
 With a population of 777 people and just one neighborhood, Sycamore is the 609th largest community in Ohio.
-Sycamore has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Sycamore has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce